Rosi2143/habpanel-widget-HMIP-eTRV-x/README.md

 # examples and usage
 ## small
-![small widget](https://github.com/Rosi2143/habpanel-widget-HMIP-eTRV-x/blob/master/eTRV-2_2.jpg "small widget") shows the miniumum version of the widget.
+![small widget](https://github.com/Rosi2143/habpanel-widget-HMIP-eTRV-x/blob/master/eTRV-2_2.jpg "small widget")

+shows the miniumum version of the widget.

 ## normal
 ![normal widget](https://github.com/Rosi2143/habpanel-widget-HMIP-eTRV-x/blob/master/eTRV-2_1.JPG "normal widget")

+shows the warnings that pop up on these occasions

+* battery is low
+* new firmware is available
+* party mode is active
+* boost time > 0sec

 ## setting temperature
-![setting temperature](https://github.com/Rosi2143/habpanel-widget-HMIP-eTRV-x/blob/master/eTRV-2_3.jpg "set temperature") any press on the TempSet items opens a slider to set the temperature.
+![setting temperature](https://github.com/Rosi2143/habpanel-widget-HMIP-eTRV-x/blob/master/eTRV-2_3.jpg "set temperature")

+any press on the TempSet items opens a slider to set the temperature.

+## setting profile
+press on the lower left selection box.